Infant Brain Bleeds: Intraventricular Hemorrhages (IVH)

 Grading of the severity of the IVH is as follows:

-- Grade I – Bleeding is confined to the germinal matrix, which is very important in brain development; cells migrate out of this area during brain development and the germinal matrix is most active between 8 & 28 weeks of gestation
+- Grade I IVH – Bleeding is confined to the germinal matrix, which is very important in brain development; cells migrate out of this area during brain development and the germinal matrix is most active between 8 and 28 weeks of gestation

-- Grade II – Bleeding is occurring inside the ventricles, but they are not enlarged
+- Grade II IVH – Bleeding is occurring inside the ventricles, but they are not enlarged

-- Grade III – The bleeding has caused the ventricles to become enlarged
+- Grade III IVH – Bleeding has caused the ventricles to become enlarged

-Since IVH occurs most frequently in babies who are less than 32 weeks of gestation or have a birth weight of less than 1500 grams, all babies who are less than 30 weeks or 1500 grams should have ultrasounds to screen for IVH.
+Since IVH occurs most frequently in babies who are less than 32 weeks of gestation or have a birth weight of less than 1500 grams, these infants should have ultrasounds to screen for IVH.

 Treatment for blood loss includes giving the baby blood and other therapies to increase blood volume and blood pressure.
 This includes packed red blood cells, fresh frozen plasma, and normal saline.

-If you are seeking the help of an infant brain injury lawyer, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a birth injury law firm that has been helping children throughout the nation for almost 3 decades.
+If you are seeking legal help for a baby that had an intraventricular hemorrhage, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
+Reiter & Walsh ABC Law Centers is a birth injury firm that has been helping children throughout the nation for over three decades.

-If your child was diagnosed with a permanent disability, such as hypoxic ischemic encephalopathy (HIE), cerebral palsy, periventricular leukomalacia (PVL), a seizure disorder or developmental delays, the award winning birth injury lawyers at ABC Law Centers can help.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
-Our firm’s award winning birth injury lawyers are available 24 / 7 to speak with you.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and clients pay nothing until we win their case.
+Please reach out today for a free case evaluation.

 - Adcock LM.
 Clinical manifestations and diagnosis of intraventricular hemorrhage in the newborn.
 In: UpToDate.
 Kim MS (Ed), UpToDate, Waltham, MA, 2014.